Alabama execution set despite opposition from victim's kin

 A Jefferson County jury first convicted James of capital murder in 1996 and voted to recommend the death penalty, which a judge imposed.
 The conviction was overturned when a state appeals court ruled a judge had wrongly admitted some police reports into evidence.
 James was retried and again sentenced to death in 1999, when jurors rejected defense claims that he was under emotional duress at the time of the shooting.

-Hall’s two daughters, who were 3 and 6 when their mother was killed, had said recently they would rather James serve life in prison.
+Hall’s two daughters, who were 3 and 6 when their mother was killed, had said recently that they would rather James serve life in prison.
+The family members issued a statement Thursday saying they will not attend the execution.

-“I just feel like we can’t play God.
-We can’t take a life.
-And it’s not going to bring my mom back,” one of the daughters, Terryln Hall, told The Associated Press in a recent telephone interview.
+“Today is a tragic day for our family.
+We are having to relive the hurt that this caused us many years ago,” the statement issued through state Rep. Juandalynn Givan’s office read.
+Givan was a friend of Hall’s.

-“We thought about it and prayed about it, and we found it in ourselves to forgive him for what he did.
-We really wish there was something that we could do to stop it,” Hall had said, adding the road to forgiveness was long.
+“We hoped the state wouldn’t take a life simply because a life was taken and we have forgiven Mr. Joe Nathan James Jr. for his atrocities toward our family. … We pray that God allows us to find healing after today and that one day our criminal justice system will listen to the cries of families like ours even if it goes against what the state wishes,” the family’s statement read.

 Alabama Attorney General Steve Marshall had urged Ivey to let the execution go forward, writing that “it is our obligation to ensure that justice is done for the people of Alabama.”